 Why Google is Focusing on Mobile

 Mobile optimisation is nothing new but it’s impact on search has long been debatable.
 This announcement by Google is a clear indicator that mobile friendly sites will be given preferential treatment when it comes to displaying results.
-You can talk with website design columbia sc and look for professional advice on your website.

 The reason for doing so is clear – mobile search is growing extremely rapidly.